Back to the blog

 • API connections with critical SaaS apps deliver detailed insights into data sharing relationships between your core systems and AI tools.

-Together, these complementary methods provide both breadth (discovering the entire landscape of AI usage) and depth (understanding specific usage patterns and data flows), enabling security teams to implement appropriate controls while supporting legitimate business needs for AI adoption.
+Together, these complementary methods provide both breadth (discovering the full landscape of AI usage) and depth (understanding specific usage patterns and data flows), giving security teams what they need to implement appropriate controls while supporting legitimate business needs for AI adoption.

 The emerging AI security market